Federal Contractor Requirements

 When you’re subject to the affirmative action requirements above, you also have administrative and reporting requirements under each of the respective laws.
 These requirements include:

-• Maintaining additional personnel and employment records;
+• maintaining additional personnel and employment records;

 • inviting applicants and employees to voluntarily self-identify race and gender, and, when applicable, disability and veteran status; and